-All drainage facilities will be monitored using the enclosed "Monitoring and Maintenance Inspection Record" checklist (Appendix II).
+All control measures (i.e. TSBs and EDB FSD-14B) will be monitored using the enclosed "Monitoring and Maintenance Inspection Record" checklist (Appendix II).

 • SWMP QUALIFIED STORMWATER MANAGER INSPECTION PROCEDURES & SCHEDULES

 The Qualified Stormwater Manager shall adhere to the following inspection procedures during the development of the site: